-The shrinkage porosity and porosity are more common in nodular iron than in ordinary gray iron.
+The shrinkage porosity and porosity are more common in ductile iron than in ordinary gray iron.
 To prevent them, more attention and control must be given.
 The large and concentrated holes that can be obviously seen are called shrinkage holes, and the small and scattered holes that are not suitable to be seen are called shrinkage porosity.
 Most of them produce shrinkage cavity in the upper part of the hot spot.
 At the hot spot of the casting and under the shrinkage cavity, there are usually scattered shrinkage porosity.
 However, for some centers with uniform wall thickness, or at the center of thick wall, shrinkage porosity can also occur.

 Some of them are very small and can only be found under a microscope.
 This kind of shrinkage porosity is polygonal, sometimes continuous, sometimes intermittent, and distributed at the boundary of eutectic group.
 This shrinkage is called microshrinking.
 After the austenite dendrite solidification, the residual molten iron solidifies finally between the dendrites and forms micro shrinkage porosity due to the lack of feeding.

 The volume of shrinkage cavity and porosity of ductile cast iron is larger than that of common gray cast iron, white cast iron and carbon steel.
 However, in production, the riser free process can also be used to obtain sound ductile iron castings.

 Causes of shrinkage cavity and porosity increase in ductile cast iron